Short Covering and Commodities Re-Stocking

 I also briefly touched the BA’s market.
 RMB-Denominated BA’s in Hong Kong is also backed by investors who see a currency yield enhancement.
 The RMB-Denominated BA’s very akin to a long forward RMB position for t days with the BA’S yield as a borrowed stop.
 On a monthly or quarterly compounding period, investment returns on this trade can be quite profitable.

 High demand for RMB-Denominated BA’s is attracting liquidity in offshore banks and push Yuan-Denominated L/Cs rates lower.
-You can see now the utility of the Shadow-banking system for Mainland Chinese traders and the relevance of commodity trade financing for markets.
+You can see now the utility of the Shadow-banking system for Mainland Chinese traders and its relevance for commodity trade financing for markets.
+Some use the back-to-back transferable L/Cs to import commodities, get short-term financing to pay intermediaries.
+L/Cs are secured by margin collateral and the title of the commodity itself.
+There is an appetite from investors to invest in commodity-linked products.
+In this regard, Singapore and the Hong kong Offshore trade finance system are no different from Switzerland.

 Not all prices are equal.
 In the end, if you want to understand commodities you must understand their upstream structures.
 I welcome your inputs or questions since most people find this gearing rather tedious !
 Thank you